conorbrandon/Bash-Scripts/README.md

 `ache` <br>
 `etc...` <br>

-*Be advised:* script expects each file to look exactly as above.
+*Be advised:* script expects each valid word to be on newline